NameeOberst/model-hq-docs/model-hq-markdown-docs/v1/tools/tools.md

 ## 3.2 Demos
-The **Demos** section contains all demonstrations that have been created or pre-existed for bots and agents.
+The **Demos** section is designed to make demos of bots and agents easy for users.
+This section contains all demonstrations that have been created by the user as well as some Model HQ pre-packaged demos for bots and agents.
+Demos are often packaged with pre-loaded prompts or queries and are designed to run automatically with the pre-loaded prompts to illustrate the bot or agent.

 Demonstrations can be executed directly from this interface.

 ![Backend Launch](tools/04_demos.png)

 This provides quick access to test workflows and example implementations without navigating through the full bot or agent creation process.

+![Note]
+To create Demos to be added to this section, go to Bots > [select the name of bot] > Edit > Demo.
+In this section you will see either the option to build an input list of prompts OR a list of prompts (if the demo has already been created for the Bot).
+For a tutorial of how to create a demo for your custom bot, please watch our YouTube video, "One-Click Live Demos for Your AI Chabots": https://youtu.be/il48-IaEfxw

+To create Demos of Agents [TBD]

 ## 3.3 SDK
 The **Model HQ Client Tools Kit** (or Model HQ SDK) enables Model HQ to be run within an IDE environment and allows the backend server to be operated as described in the Backend section.